Harryyadav/slate/source/includes/jobs.md

 }
 ```

-Will return a list of all alm jobs associated with all projects.
+Returns a list of all alm jobs associated with all projects.

 **`GET /api/v2/jobs/alm/`**